-Students with an interest in creative writing and graphic arts have worked recently with faculty advisors from the English and Graphic Arts departments to produce LBCC's annual literary publication, Eloquent Umbrella.
+Students with an interest in creative writing and graphic arts have worked recently with faculty advisors from the English and Fine and Applied Arts departments to produce LBCC's annual literary publication, Eloquent Umbrella.

-Students wanting to pursue a transfer major or minor in English/Foreign Language may work towards the Associate of Arts in Humanities degree with a concentration in creative writing, literature or Spanish.
+Students wanting to pursue a transfer major or minor in English/Foreign Languages may work towards the Associate of Science with a major emphasis in Humanities and with a concentration in creative writing, literature or Spanish.
 See "Humanities."